 Research Visits to Norway

 Funding for research visits to Norway may be allocated as part of a larger Research Council-funded project, such as a Researcher Project, or in connection with specific funding schemes for visiting researchers.

 Funding is ordinarily only provided for research visits lasting from one to 12 months.
 The funding is disbursed as a lump sum to cover the visiting researcher’s costs of settling in and other extra costs in connection with the research visit to Norway.
 Funding is disbursed to the Norwegian research organisation that is hosting the visiting researcher, and the research organisation decides which costs are to be covered in connection with the research visit.
 Additional costs that exceed the lump sum and travel costs must be covered by the research organisation.

 Rates for visiting researchers to Norway.
-These rates apply for 2020 and until further notice.
+These rates apply for 2021:

 Month 1: NOK 56 000